Carmen Romero Rubio: First Lady of Mexico

-A year and a half year after the death of Delfina Ortega, first wife of General Porfirio Díaz, Carmen Romero Rubio succeeded her in the role of First Lady of the Nation.
+A year and a half after the death of Delfina Ortega, first wife of General Porfirio Díaz, Carmen Romero Rubio succeeded her in the role of First Lady of the Nation.

 Romero Rubio modeled her activities as First Lady on the traditional role of rulers' wives.
 In Mexico, the Spanish vicereine had long been the patron of religious and social affairs, and this role had been expanded by empress Carlota during her brief reign, to include the protection of the arts and the encouragement of social reforms.
 Carmen expanded on this, accompanying Díaz at public events.
 Her copious correspondence was managed by a special department of the President's office and she helped to host visiting personages.
 She attended religious, civic, and cultural events.
 Working with the wives of cabinet members, governors, and regional oligarchs, she formed and chaired relief committees responding to natural disasters.
 Her work on behalf of the children of working class women in the nation's capital established a number of day care centers, schools, and benevolent associations, including "La Casa Amiga de la Obrera" founded in 1887.

 She also saw to the upbringing of Díaz's children, arranging marriages to prominent families.
-Rubio Romero served as First Lady for three decades, from when Diaz took office on December 1 by 1884 until his resignation on May 25 of 1911.
+Rubio Romero served as First Lady for three decades, from when Diaz took office on 1 December 1884 until his resignation on 25 May 1911.